Jvillan04/JV-BFOR519-SysAdmin-Project/Phase-1/Phase-1-CoreSetUp-RESULTS.md

-# Phase 1 Proxmox foundation
+# Phase 1 - Proxmox Foundation

 **Outcome:** Proxmox VE is installed on the host with a static IP and the web UI is reachable, so the server is ready to host VMs and containers for the later phases.